Beasley Reece: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers claimed him off waivers on October 18, 1983.
 Despite playing only half of the season (8 starts), he registered 33 tackles, 5 passes defensed and led the team with 6 interceptions.
 The next year, he started 14 games at free safety, finishing with 70 tackles, 12 passes defensed, one interception and 7 special teams tackles.
 He was waived on September 2, 1985.

-TV Broadcast
+Broadcasting career

 After his retirement from playing Reece worked as a color commentator and sideline reporter for NFL coverage on NBC and CBS, and served as an analyst for the 1992 Summer Olympics for NBC.
 During this time, he was the sports director for WVIT (NBC-30) in Hartford, Connecticut.
 He would also work in at WTOG Tampa Bay.
 When he came to CBS, he joined KYW-TV in Philadelphia, and became their Sports Director, a position he held from July 1998 to July 2015.
 Reece is an Eagle Scout and recipient of the Distinguished Eagle Scout Award.

 In 2012, the Broadcast Pioneers of Philadelphia inducted Reece into its Hall of Fame.

 On July 1, 2015, Reece was fired from KYW along with evening anchor Chris May and chief meteorologist Kathy Orr as a new general manager decided to take the Eyewitness News program in a different direction.